-One way I have learned to be pro-active when making our famous Grandma’s Magic Healing Salve is to make oil extracts when the plants are thriving, and making the actual salve when you have the time.
+One way I have learned to be pro-active when making our popular Grandma’s Magic Healing Salve is to make simple oil extracts when the plants are thriving, and making the actual salve when we have the time.
 Case in point is the lovely Chickweed, Stellaria media, which is taking over some of our garden beds as we speak.

 Chickweed is cooling and soothing, and very good medicine when used in healing salves.

-It’s action is demulcent, which means it is mucilaginous and it helps protect inflamed mucous membranes as well as common scrapes and bruises.
+It’s action is demulcent, which means it is mucilaginous and it helps protect inflamed mucous membranes as well as soothe common scrapes and bruises.
 It can be used as a poultice on bites and stings (think: gloppy weedy mush), and in my experience takes the immediate ouch right outta them.
 This poultice is also useful on infected splinters.
 As you can see in the next photo, chickweed is accompanied by Plantain, Plantago major, another demulcent “weed”.
-Chickweed poultice can also be used on cysts to reduce inflammation and heat, and a compress (the poultice is placed on cheesecloth) can be place over the eyelids to reduce redness and other inflammatory conditions.
+Chickweed poultice can also be used on cysts to reduce inflammation and heat, and a compress (the poultice is placed in a cheesecloth “packet”) can be placed over the eyelids to reduce redness and other inflammatory conditions.
 Did I mention that Chickweed is very useful for cooling all types of inflammations?

 Chickweed is also good food.

 I use this mild-tasting “weed” in salads, in omelets, in whatever I want to enjoy juicy spring greens.
 I like it on cheese sandwiches with toasted bread and grainy mustard!
 If you eat quantities of it, or take it as an infusion or tincture, Chickweed is diuretic, and soothing to the urinary tract.

 When I make our salve, Chickweed is one of the most important ingredients, along with the above mentioned Plantain.
 I learned from my friend Sue about making the oils ahead of time, especially when we’re so busy in the summer.